Kevin Barron: Parliamentary career

 Barron was a leading figure in the campaign to rewrite Clause IV under the new leadership of Tony Blair, and it came as a surprise that there was no job in government for him after the victorious 1997 general election.
 He served for eight years on the senior Intelligence and Security Committee and was made a Privy Councillor in 2001.
-He was made Chairman of the influential Health Select Committee after the 2005 general election.
+He was made Chairman of the influential Health Select Committee following the 2005 general election.

 Barron has been a Member of the General Medical Council since 1999, and is passionately anti-smoking.

 Following the MP's expenses row, Barron placed his expenses claims cover sheets in the window of his constituency office in Laughton Road, Dinnington.
 In the review of Past Additional Cost Allowance by Sir Thomas Legg QC, Barron was found to have no issues and was not required to repay any monies.
 In May 2010, Barron was returned to Westminster as the MP for Rother Valley with a severely reduced majority.
 In July 2010, he was appointed chair of the parliamentary Standards and Privileges Committee and was returned unopposed to that post after the 2015 general election.

 Barron was knighted in the 2014 New Year Honours for political and public service.

 In 2015, three Rotherham Labour MPs, Barron, Sarah Champion and John Healey, started a defamation legal action against UKIP MEP Jane Collins after Collins falsely alleged in a UKIP conference speech that the three MPs knew about child exploitation in Rotherham but did not intervene, and in February 2017 the MPs were awarded £54,000 each in damages.

 In October 2016, Barron was found to have broken the parliamentary code in 2011.
 He was found to have taken funding from the Japanese Pharmaceutical Group to arrange banquets in the House of Commons, against Commons rules.

 In the House of Commons he sat on the Committee on Privileges and Speaker's Committee for the Independent Parliamentary Standards Authority and previously sat on the Committee on Standards, Liaison Committee (Commons), Health and Social Care Committee, Intelligence and Security Committee of Parliament, Environment Committee and Energy Committee.

 Barron campaigned for Remain in the 2016 referendum on the UK's EU membership.

 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.

 Barron was one of only three Labour MPs to vote for Theresa May's Brexit deal in the Meaningful vote on 15 January 2019 (along with Ian Austin and John Mann).
 In June 2019, he was one of only 8 Labour MPs to reject Labour's efforts to stop a no-deal Brexit.
 This decision was extremely controversial, with Barron being widely denounced by members of his party.

 In July 2019, he announced he would not be contesting the next general election, which was subsequently held in December of that year.